 DARTS: An Assembly Game

 This game was made using Easy 68k.
 It uses fixed point math to calculate velocity and gravity.
-The only goal is to hit the red circle with the blue dart.
+The only goal is to hit a red circle with the dart.

 STAR WARS SCHMUP